TIMS Resources

 o Frequently Asked Questions: Swallowing and Feeding (Dysphagia)

-Undergoing FEES training and competency can seem daunting - our team is here to support you in the process!
+Undergoing FEES training and competency can seem daunting.
+Our team is here to support you in the process!
 We are happy to provide you with more information on resources for FEES courses, competency and training, and FEES equipment.
-For more information, contact us below.